DerekQXu/16x16_MicroMouse_Simulator/README.md

 ## Usage

-To view the simulation, simply run the main.cpp file.
-Note, currently works only on Windows platform.
+To view the simulation, simply run the main.cpp file (note: now works with Windows and Linux platforms).<br />

+For Linux:<br />
+requires curses.h<br />
+compile with C++11

 ## Editing Code